-There are 4 in-semester exams and a final exam in this course (Table 1).
+There are 3 in-semester exams and a final exam in this course (Table 1).
 They are scheduled 3-4 weeks apart.
 Each in-semester exam will take up about 45-60 minutes, leaving some time beforehand for last minute questions.
 The final will be 2 hours.

-All in-semester exams in this course are in multiple choice format (scantrons should be purchased by students), but the final exam has 1/3 points from short essay questions and problems.
+All in-semester exams in this course are NON-cumulative, and consisted of multiple choice questions (scantrons should be purchased by students), but the final exam has 1/3 points from short essay questions and problems and will include up to 10% of the materials covered in Exam #3.